 How far in advance should I book my wedding florist?

 Consider the popularity of your florist and if you are getting married during peak wedding season, October, November, April, and May.
 Wedding florists typically have a cap on how many weddings they will take a day.
-So, if you have chosen a popular date to get married on, it is best to book your wedding florist a year or more in advance.
+So, if you have choosen a popular date to get married on, it is best to book your wedding florist a year or more in advance.
 Also, booking this far in advance allows room for changes to be made.

 Can I expect delivery to be an additional cost?